Table of Contents

 Dissociative anaesthesia is characterized by a dissociation between the thalamo-cortical and limbic systems.
 Upon use, it makes the patients unconscious and cataleptic (partially conscious).

 Depending on the dose administered, patients become unresponsive to purposeful physical stimulation or verbal command.
 The vital reflexes of the patients are usually intact.
 Ketamine thus produces a state between deep sedation and general anesthesia.

 Ketamine is the favoured drug in emergencies like major trauma or burns; where the patient history is unknown or incomplete.
 This is attributable to its properties to minimally depress respiration and circulation while maintaining an appropriate state of analgesia.

-Several post-operative benefits have been ascribed to the use of ketamine in place of opoids, for management of pain.
+Several post-operative benefits have been ascribed to the use of ketamine in place of opoids for the management of pain.
 These include early ambulation, a lesser degree of post-operative sedation and a reduced requirement of morphine to treat operative pain.

-It is an NMDAR antagonist having a long and variable half-life of 8 to 59 hours.
+It is an NMDAR antagonist having a long and variable half-life of 8—59 hours.
 Patient monitoring using an ECG is necessary during the administration of this drug.
 With higher doses, ECG monitoring for possible QTc prolongation becomes mandatory.
 It can produce adverse effects like CNS depression, respiratory depression, QTc prolongation, constipation, nausea, vomiting and disorientation.

 NMDA Receptor Antagonists in Obstetrics